13 New Year’s Resolutions That Finally Work—Here’s the Method

 2. I Make Healthy Eating the Default, Not the Goal

-Instead of dieting, redesign your environment:
+Instead of following a diet, redesign your environment:

 - Keep visible healthy snacks